 You can also use liquid coconut oil as a cooking oil.
 (It’s safe for consumption.)

 You can cook your food with liquid coconut oil as it will enhance the flavor of your food with its mild aroma.
 You can even just add it to your smoothie, soup or coffee.

 Fractionated or Liquid Coconut Oil, Which is Better?

-As liquid coconut oil has the extra lauric acid that makes it slightly heavier than fractionated coconut oil, you may feel more inclined to buy fractionated coconut oil for diluting essential oils for massage.
+As liquid coconut oil has the extra lauric acid that makes it slightly heavier than fractionated coconut oil, you might want to get fractionated coconut oil for diluting essential oils for massage.

-But if you need strong protection against germs for your skin, I would suggest liquid coconut oil since lauric acid is a potent germ killer.
+But if you need stronger protection against germs for your skin, I would suggest liquid coconut oil since lauric acid is a potent germ killer.